-In most circumstances, incidences of pupils hurting other pupils will be dealt with under our school's behaviour policy https://www.yewtree.herts.sch.uk/.
+In most circumstances, incidences of pupils hurting other pupils will be dealt with under our school's behaviour policy on the school website.
 Our child protection policy will apply to all incidents that raise safeguarding concerns where the alleged behaviour:

-is serious, and potentially a criminal offence

-could put pupils in the school at risk

-is violent

-involves pupils being forced to use drugs or alcohol

-involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and semi-nudes).
+- is serious, and potentially a criminal offence - could put pupils in the school at risk - is violent - involves pupils being forced to use drugs or alcohol - involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and semi-nudes).